PlayMyCode/SkyBrush/Readme.md

  * all the basics; brush, pencil, zoom, shapes, colour picker, mixer, copy+paste, alpha blending modes, overlay grid, resizing/scaling, selections and more
  * no cruft!
 Built to work well on it's own, or with hooks tied in, so you can easily add your own stuff around it.

-Try the demo!
+Try it out!
 -------------

-A live demo is online [here](http://www.studiofortress.com/skybrush).
+ * A live demo is online [here](http://www.studiofortress.com/skybrush).
+ * it's also on [MDN](https://developer.mozilla.org/en-US/demos/detail/skybrush) (remember to like it!)

-It is also used for painting and editing images on the [Play My Code](http://www.playmycode.com) IDE, which you can try [here](http://www.playmycode.com/build/try-play-my-code).
+ * it is used for editing images on [Play My Code](http://www.playmycode.com), which you can [try here](http://www.playmycode.com/build/try-play-my-code).

+### Are you using SkyBrush?

+If you are, tell us, and we'll be happy to add you to the list.

 Key Bindings
 ------------